About Us

 Debt conversion partners

-The following institutions participated in the debt conversion process to generate resources for the Amazon Biocorridor Program:
+The following institutions participated in the debt conversion process to generate resources for the Biocorredor Amazónico Program:

 The BCA Fund received pro-bono support from the legal firm Morrison & Foerster in the debt conversion transaction.